Elgg/Elgg/docs/guides/javascript.rst

 ``elgg.config.get_language()``

-Get the current page’s language.
+Get the current page's language.

 There are a number of configuration values set in the elgg object: